 We generate net revenue primarily through sales of our products in our directly owned digital and physical retail channels.
-The digital channel includes direct sales to consumers through our websites and mobile app, and the physical retail channel includes sales through our owned stores.
-Substantially all of our sales are through directly owned channels.
+The digital channel includes direct sales to consumers through our websites and mobile app, and the physical retail channel includes sales through our leased stores.
+As of March 31, 2022, a majority of our sales are through directly owned channels.
 Net revenue consists of sales of our products and shipping revenue, net of allowances for returns, discounts, and any taxes collected from customers.